FOX MEADOW SCHOOL

 Building Level Emergency Response & Safety Team

-The Fox Meadow Building Level Emergency Response and Safety Team includes the principal, teacher-in-charge, psychologist, school secretary, head custodian, school nurse, PTA president, police officer, and representatives from the faculty.
+The Fox Meadow Building Level Emergency Response and Safety Team includes the principal, assistant principal, psychologist, school secretary, head custodian, school nurse, PTA president, police officer, and representatives from the faculty.
 The committee formulated a plan of action to manage and address emergency situations.
 All members of the team have received training and are prepared to assume the responsibilities associated with maintaining a safe school environment.
 The team meets regularly to review and update emergency plans and procedures.

 Field trips are planned to enrich the curriculum.
 An approval slip is sent home for the parent’s signature before each trip.
 Preschool siblings are not allowed on school trips.